 User interfaces (UIs) allow users to control the programs and applications they’re using and operate software on a computer, smartphone, or tablet (to name a few).

 So, what, then, is UI design?
-It's the art and science that determines how people can use technology to accomplish their goals.
+It’s a part of user experience (UX), which involves finding the best ways for users to interact with a product.
+UI, specifically, is the art and science that determines how people can use technology to accomplish their goals.
 This field is rapidly advancing — interfaces can now be operated by voice or even hand gestures.
 Capabilities once unimaginable have become a reality.

 A computer or device’s UI is like the dashboard, steering wheel, gearshift, and pedals on a car, all put together.
 Like how drivers need to operate all of these components together in order to drive, users use a UI’s various buttons, gestures, and commands to operate software.
 UI’s also include readouts that show you what’s happening in the program, just like a car’s dashboard.